 The Liberator Archive

 From 1900-1914 J.L.
 Edmonds owned and operated The Liberator newspaper.
 During that time, he had the foresight to save each issue of the paper and archive it in bound books.
-These volumes were passed down in the Edmonds family for 100 years.
+These volumes were passed down in the Edmonds family for over 100 years.
 Thanks to the work of Jefferson’s descendants Paul and Arianne Edmonds and with the help of the Los Angeles Public Library, this vestige of American history is available for public viewing.

 The Founder Story